emilyriederer/website/content/post/causal-design-patterns/index.md

 ![](excalidraw-did.png)

-Some treatments we wish to apply cannot be applied at the individual level but necessarily affect entire groups.
-Instead of comparing treatment and control groups within the same population at the same time, we can compare the *relative change* across treatment and control populations *across time*.
+So far, we've looked at methods that try to make groups as *similar* before treatment as possible.
+One way we can evaluate these methods is to see if, as we would expect, their values of the variable of interest before treatment are similar (e.g. spend in the 6 months leading up to a promotion.)
+However, the data we have available makes that intractably restrictive.
+Instead of looking for similarity in absolute level, difference-in-differences helps us more flexibly settle for similarity in trajectories over time.
+That is, instead of comparing treatment and control groups within the same population at the same time, we can compare the *relative change* across treatment and control populations *across time*.

 **TLDR**: When you have group-level treatments or data available, use random variation *across populations* to compare their overall trends *over time*